Our float center, Deep Floatation Therapy, is located in a small friendly town in the beautiful Black Hills of South Dakota.

 - Key things to communicate to customers

 Ideally you can make it here for a float the day before your internship.
-Just go to www.floatdeep.com and set yourself up (use a credit card to hold the appointment, all of your floats are included in the internship.)
+Just go to www.floatdeep.com and set yourself up for as many floats as you want (use a credit card to hold the appointment, all of your floats are included in the internship.)
 Friday morning we will have an in-depth tour of the facility and get you acquainted with how everything works, and you'll help us get the rooms ready for the public.
 Deep will then be open for business for the majority of your apprenticeship.
 We operate in a laid-back manner, and we are grateful that you are here.

 "Heather and I did our internship with Luke and it was very informative.
 From floating single and double, down to the details of our build out.
 We even went into trouble shooting and pump repair/replacement.